 Britain has well over 2,000 museums, some large and grand in scale and scope, while others posse a more intimate vibe that reflects the closeness of their collection to the community.
 The latter is certainly the case with the Museum of Archaeology in Durham.

 Among the taxidermy animals and the bric-a-brac of past generations there is display that showcases a unique and exemplary archaeological find.
-It’s labeled as “The Lanchester Diploma,” and to the untrained eye, the eight oxidized pieces of metal don’t look like much.
+It’s labeled as “The Lanchester Diploma,” and to the untrained eye, doesn’t look like much more than eight pieces of oxidized metal.

 However, experts have been able to interpret these items as belonging to a Roman sailor who served in the military dating as far back as 150.
 Research has shown that these bits of copper alloy formed what is referred to as a Fleet Diploma, or discharge papers.
 The document would have been issued by the Roman emperor Antoninus Pius to the sailor Tigernos, a native of Lanchester, who completed his 26 years of active service.